 Adaptive Learning System

-To demonstrate this adaptivity, here is how one of the activities on the water-planet of Aqua Aqua ramps up to meet student aptitude.
-Use the slider at the bottom to see how the activity ramps up its difficulty and builds a deep understanding of the underlying concept:
+To demonstrate this adaptivity, here is how one of the activities on the Grade 1 Measurement planet of Aqua Aqua ramps up to meet student aptitude.
+Use the slider at the bottom to see how the activity changes to build deeper understanding of the underlying concept.

 Last modified: Wednesday, 2 October 2019, 6:45 AM